microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-allowfileresponseaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes response action that allows a file to run.
+Describes a response action to allow a file.
 This response action allows the file to run on devices controlled by Microsoft Defender for Endpoint.

 Inherits from [microsoft.graph.security.responseAction](../resources/security-responseaction.md).